Potty Training

 Night-time Training

-Once your child has mastered daytime potty training, it is time to work on dry nights.
-Establish calm evenings at your house since this not only helps kids to fall asleep easily but also helps them to stay dry at night.
-Studies show that when kids are excited, they produce more urine.
-Limit drinking in the hour or so before bedtime and encourage your kids to use the potty one last time before heading off to bed.
-You may want to leave a nightlight on so that kids can easily find their way to the bathroom at night, if needed.
+Limit drinking in the hour or so before bedtime and encourage your child to use the potty one last time before heading off to bed.
+You may want to leave a nightlight on so that your child can easily find their way to the bathroom at night, if needed.
 Finally, invest in a waterproof mattress cover since overnight accidents are bound to happen.

 Stubborn Kids